aruiplex/autoDeploy/README.md

 ## Processing logic

 1. check port occupied.
     1. if occuipied: stop occupy process.
     2. if not: continue.
-2. git pull
+2. git pull.
 3. maven build package.
+4. java run jar.
+5. check run status.

 This is a example output of the app.